aestears/plantTracker/README.md

 # `plantTracker`

 Welcome to `plantTracker`!
-This package was designed to transform long-term quadrat maps that show plant occurrence and size into demographic data that can be used to answer questions about population and community ecology.

-# `plantTracker`

-Welcome to `plantTracker`!
 This package was designed to transform **long-term quadrat maps** that show plant occurrence and size into **demographic data** that can be used to answer questions about population and community ecology.